September 30, 2020

 Open Source

 There are many long-held, critical opinions regarding open source software security.
-But do these opinions reflect the modern reality of open source software?
+But do these opinions reflect the modern reality of open source?
 Or are they reflective of a past that no longer exists?

-First, creating an 100% secure software system is virtually impossible.
+Creating a software system that is 100% secure is virtually impossible.
 Computers are incredibly complex machines, and all the consequences of programs written to run on them cannot be understood by even the best minds in IT.

-With that in mind, a more realistic question that IT managers, developers and system administrators want to ask would be; "Does the OSS project that I’m considering deploying into my organization’s infrastructure meet or exceed the minimum security requirements or policies that exist for all software used in production?”
+So instead of asking "is open source software secure?" a more realistic question that IT managers, developers, and system administrators might ask is "Does the OSS project that I’m considering deploying into my organization’s infrastructure meet or exceed the minimum security requirements or policies that exist for all software used in production?”

 That question needs to be asked for every OSS project in consideration.
-For this reason, it is recommended that organizations institute OSS governance and management policies and practices to help to mitigate exposure to security vulnerabilities from OSS.
+For this reason, it is recommended that organizations institute open source governance and software lifecycle management policies and practices to help to mitigate exposure to security vulnerabilities from OSS.

 Common Open Source Software Security Myths

-Within the general concerns regarding open source software security, we typically see complaints centered around a perceived lack of testing and validation.
+Within the general concerns regarding open source security, we typically hear complaints centered around a perceived lack of testing and validation.
+Teams also frequently express reservations about the longevity of the OSS trend, and OSS suitability for enterprise applications as barriers to adoption.
+But are these fears valid?

 Myth #1: Open Source Software Isn’t Tested